 Maple Syrup Profile

-Vermont led the nation again and produced 1980 gallons in 2017.
+Vermont led the nation again and produced 2.07 million gallons in 2019.
 New York and Maine followed Vermont.
 Ohio, Pennsylvania, New Hampshire, Michigan, Wisconsin, Massachusetts and Connecticut also produced maple syrup.
-(NASS 2013)
+(NASS)

 The three major species of maples are the sugar maple, red maple and the silver maple.
 The sugar maple (Acer saccharum) is the major specie for sugar production.